Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Introduction

 The importance of hippocampal-prefrontal communication for memory guided decisions is confirmed by another study in which animals had to learn and subsequently switch between three spatial alternation rules in the same three-arm maze ~\citep{den_bakker_sharp-wave_2022}.
 This study showed that disrupting neural activity in the mPFC directly following hippocampal sharp-wave ripples (but not after a random delay) impairs the animal's ability to switch between learned rules.

 Here, we advance a novel computational theory that casts the interactions between the hippocampus (HC) and the medial prefrontal cortex (mPFC) during spatial alternation tasks, in terms of hierarchical active inference \citep{friston_free-energy_2010,friston_active_2017,bogacz_tutorial_2017,buckley_free_2017,parr_active_2022,smith_step-by-step_2022,isomura_experimental_2023}.
 Our theory has two main tenets.
-First, the HC and the mPFC learn cognitive maps for navigation in physical and task space, respectively, using the same statistical computations, but based on different inputs (see Section~\ref{sect:method}).
+First, the HC and the mPFC learn cognitive maps for navigation in physical and task space, respectively, using the same statistical computations modeled as Partially Observable Markov Decision Processes, POMDP~\citep{kaelbling1998planning}), but based on different inputs (see Section~\ref{sect:method}).
 Second, the neural circuit formed by the HC and the mPFC realizes a hierarchical active inference architecture, which can solve spatial alternation tasks.
 Hierarchical active inference rests on reciprocal, bottom-up, and top-down message passing.
 In the bottom-up pathway, the lower hierarchical level (encoding the HC map) infers the current location based on sensory information and communicates it to the higher level (encoding the mPFC map).
 In turn, the higher level infers the next goal location (in the mPFC map) and sets it as a goal for spatial navigation (in the HC map), in a top-down manner.
 Impairments of the message passing prevent the architecture from correctly solving spatial alternation tasks.
+The separation of timescales automatically emerges from the structure of hierarchical active inference.
+The lower level passes the bottom-up message when a free-energy threshold is met, indicating it is confident it has reached its goal.